gbradley/Template/README.md

     <? $this->extend('base'); ?>

-Because you're extending a template with an existing `init` method, you can skip that step and go straight to defining your blocks.
+Because you're extending a template which contains an `init` method, you can skip that step and go straight to defining your blocks.
 You can easily overwrite an existing block:

     <? $this->define('greeting', function($template, $vars){ ?>
     <p>Hello, <?=$vars['name']?></p>
     <p>Why don't you sign in now.</p>
     <? }); ?>

-Alternatively you can avoid duplicating the block's content with `super`, which inserts the extended template's block:
+You can avoid duplication altogether with `super`, which inserts the extended template's block:

     <? $this->define('greeting', function($template, $vars){ ?>
     <? $template->super(); ?>